matthewnichols8/ARM_Task_Scheduler/README.md

 # ARM Task Scheduler using SysTick Timer

-This project implements a **task scheduler** for ARM microcontrollers using the **SysTick timer** and **SysTick_Handler**.
+This project implements a **task scheduler** for ARM-based microcontrollers using the **SysTick timer** and **SysTick_Handler**.
 It handles task switching, processor stack pointer (PSP) management, and context saving/restoration using ARM-inline-GCC assembly.
 The scheduler is designed for embedded systems, particularly for STM32-based microcontrollers.

 ## Features
 - **Task Switching**: Utilizes the SysTick timer to trigger periodic interrupts, and the PendSV handler to switch between tasks.